flond7/canalette-backend/README.md

 ## validation
 - Validation rules have to be added as array in App/Config/Validation.php
   public validationComponentRules = ['name' => 'required']
+- for the is_unique rule you have to specify the table and column where it has to check
+  'num' => 'required|is_unique[drainChannels.num]',
 - In the controller add link to validation and run the right config
   $validation = \Config\Services::validation();
   $val = $validation->run($input, 'validationComponentRules');